-A low-temperature active catalyst in an electric field is a catalyst that shows increased activity even at low temperatures when applied to an electric field.
+A low-temperature active catalyst is one that exhibits increased activity at lower temperatures when an electric field is applied.
 Combining a catalyst with a high-voltage direct current (DC) electric field can promote chemical reactions at lower temperatures than previously possible.
-In one catalytic reaction, reactions at temperatures ranging from 600 K to 1000 K have been highly active at room temperature to below 500 K by applying a DC electric field.
-This catalytic reaction is expected to be used in the energy field to achieve chemical synthesis of hydrogen and ammonia with high energy efficiency because of its ability to react at low temperatures.
+For example, some catalytic reactions that typically require high temperatures (600 K to 1000 K) have shown high activity at temperatures from room temperature to below 500 K when a DC electric field is applied.
+This technology is expected to be applied in the energy sector for the energy-efficient synthesis of chemicals like hydrogen and ammonia, thanks to its low-temperature operation.

 - Related Words: